All Episodes

 And they've caught all these millions of illegal aliens signed up and dead people to vote.

-Just in Texas alone, a bunch of other states found the same thing and just expunged them out.
+Just in Texas alone, a bunch of other states found the same thing and just expunged them off the rolls.

 I mean, you can't make that up.